wso2/docs-is/en/identity-server/next/docs/guides/organization-management/manage-organizations.md

     ![The list of organizations]({{base_path}}/assets/img/guides/organization/manage-organizations/organization-list.png){: width="700" style="display: block; margin: 0 auto; border: 0.3px solid lightgrey;"}

-5. Click the **Switch** icon next to the organization to go to the organization console.
+5. Click **Switch** next to the organization name to switch to the new organization's console.

 !!! note
     As the creator of the organization, you will be assigned to the {{ admin_role_name }} role of the organization by default, which grants you the following privileges from the console.